royaltm/node-zmq-raft/RAFT.md

 * `bytes` - an array of bytes containing zero or more bytes
 * `string` - an utf-8 encoded string of zero or more bytes (no null termination)
-* `uint` - an unsigned least significant byte first variable length integer (1 - 8 bytes)
+* `uint` - an unsigned least significant byte first variable length integer (1 - 8 bytes), empty frame is interpreted as a protocol error
+* `nuint` - an unsigned least significant byte first variable length integer (1 - 8 bytes), empty frame is interpreted as null
-* `uint32` - an unsigned least significant byte first variable length integer (1 - 4 bytes)
+* `uint32` - an unsigned least significant byte first variable length integer (1 - 4 bytes), empty frame is interpreted as a protocol error
 * `bool` - a boolean (true: body must have at least 1 byte and the first byte must not be 0, false: otherwise)
 * `json` - a MessagePack encoded JSON data: http://msgpack.org
 * `entry` - a log entry